Holiday Recycling Tips

 - Take them camping.

 When it’s time to take down the holiday decorations, remember cut trees can be turned into material for chippings/mulch, erosion protection, or shoreline stabilization.
 Many Indiana communities provide tree recycling services for residents.
-Earth911 provides information to help find a tree recycler near you.
+Earth911 also provides information to help you find a tree recycler near you.

 Make the holidays more environmentally friendly